0. Introduction

 Another huge win for CLIPS is the excellent documentation and support provided by the lead developer Gary Riley.
 Take a look at the various guides of all levels linked in the documentation section of the CLIPS homepage.
 Also, Mr. Riley is very active in various forums providing support for CLIPS.
 Once again, look at the main CLIPS website to find links to the various avenues of support.

-Finally, CLIPS is still actively developed; its latest release 6.40 was published in May of 2021.
+Finally, CLIPS is still actively developed; its latest release 6.4.2 was published in January of 2025.
 Pretty incredible!

 0.a This Tutorial